Privacy Policy

 Please take a few minutes to read and properly understand its contents.
 If you have any questions, please contact our Data Protection Officer, whose contact details can be found below.

-2. Who is the Data Controller?
+2. Who is the data controller?

 Business address: Plaza de Santa Bárbara 2, 28004 Madrid, Spain.